Dividend Income: April 2022

 Aside from my company RRSP contribution, I have only invested $12,000 so far since January 2021.
 My portfolio was up $400K in 2021 and now it’s down $100K as of last weekend.

 How do you look at this?
 Up $300K or down $100K?
-While I track the information, I actually focus on my annual rate or return.
+While I track the information, I focus on my annual rate or return.

 Portfolio Growth April 2022